Healthy Homes Assessment Newlands

 What We Do

-We are serious about your investment We conduct comprehensive checks to make sure you don’t be faced with any costly or unexpected surprises meaning you can relax and focus on the enjoyable aspects of buying or owning a house.
+We value your money We conduct detailed examinations to make sure that you don’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the fun parts of purchasing or owning a house.

-We offer a wide range of solutions to make sure you are completely aware of the state of any property you may be contemplating buying or selling along with other solutions.
+We offer a wide range of solutions to make sure you are completely informed of the condition of any property you might be thinking of buying or selling in addition to other services.

-We have a systematic approach to your inspection of your home as well as the latest technology in software with digital photos embedded into the document, you can actually see any issues that could be found.
-Through our comprehensive report, it is easy to understand why we have so many customers who recommend our services to their family and acquaintances.
+With our systematic approach to inspecting your property as well as the latest technology in software with digital photos embedded into the document, you are able to actually see any issues that may be discovered.
+Thanks to our detailed reporting it is no wonder that we receive so many clients who recommend our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports